 Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 This benefit has been designed to assist faculty and staff in meeting the cost of tuition for their dependent children.
-Tuition benefits for Dependent Children are administered by the Tuition Office in the Division of Human Resources.

 The faculty/staff member is responsible for managing the tuition benefit for his/her dependents in accordance with the policies and procedures below.